Numbers and dots on a map do not say everything about the river’s value. The community’s experiences and stories are equally important.

 - Park chief, Roger, and Tucson resident and hiker, Elise, describe a sense of wonder and say that few places in Arizona compare to the flowing Santa Cruz River.

-- John works hard to keep the river clean, and understands the politics and infrastructure on the river and know that the region’s vitality depends on collaboration and binational agreements.
+- Guillermo and John work hard to keep the river clean and the communities around it vibrant and prosperous.
+They understand the politics and infrastructure on the river and know that the region’s vitality depends on collaboration and binational agreements.

 - Connie, a passionate community organizer, founded Corridor Keepers which allows students and local families to connect with the Santa Cruz River in ways they haven’t before.